Buct0r/fullfetch/README.md

 You can choose between different pre-made color schemes and also make your own

 The last thing that you can customize is the ASCII art displayed before all of the parameters.
-The default <code>config.json</code> file includes 3 different versions of the logo in ASCII art, but you can also make your own customized ASCII art to make fullfetch more beautifull
+The default <code>config.json</code> file includes 3 different versions of the logo in ASCII art, but you can also make your own customized ASCII art to make fullfetch more beautiful

 # Future updates